zhf/pass-gen/README.md

-# A Simple Perl Script for Generating Strong Password
+# A Simple Perl Script for Generating Strong Passwords

 ## What's this